 It also may never have occurred to you how many toothbrushes you use in your lifetime.
-If you’re changing your toothbrush every three months as dentists recommend, then you’ll probably go through around 300 of them.
+If you're replacing them every three months as dentists recommend, then you'll probably go through around 300 of them.
 That works out at about 3.6 billion toothbrushes worldwide, every year.

-That’s a lot of plastic going into landfills or ending up in oceans.
-But you can do your bit to reduce the problem by using a wooden toothbrush.
+That's a lot of plastic going into landfills or ending up in oceans.
+But you can do your bit to reduce the problem by using an organic toothbrush.
 Some of the great benefits of using bamboo include:

 - It's fast-growing, meaning it's a sustainable resource

 - It captures a lot of carbon as it grows; around 30% more than most other wood